Animal-World > Cats > Hybrid Cat Breeds > Tonkinese Cats

 Though they exhibit a wide variety of coat colors and patterns there are three main patterns; mink, solid and pointed.with the mink pattern considered the most desirable for showing.
 When breeding two mink pattern Tonkinese together however, they will not usually produce only mink pattern kittens.
 Usually it will result in one solid pattern kitten, one pointed pattern kitten, and two mink pattern kittens.
 Conversely, mating a pointed pattern Tonkinese to a solid pattern Tonkinese will result in all mink pattern kittens.
 These facts are why some cat associations do not recognize the Tonkinese as a true breed.

-Availability Tonkinese breeders are less prevalent than Siamese and Burmese breeders, but this breed is still readily accessible on the internet or from local breeders.
-The price for Tonkinese cats ranges from $400 to $700.
+Tonkinese breeders are less prevalent than Siamese and Burmese breeders, but this breed is still readily accessible on the internet or from local breeders.
+As per a breeder note in the comments the price for Tonkinese cats ranges from at least $600 to $1200.

 References